 House Flipping vs. Buy-and-Hold Real Investing Strategies

 But popularity alone doesn’t make a superior investment strategy.
-House flipping may get all the glitz and glamour from the entertainment industry and media due to its usually immediate turnaround and quick pace; however, the buy-and-hold strategy can be very stable, profitable, and fitting for many investors’ business plans.
+House flipping may get all the glitz and glamour from the entertainment industry and media due to its usually immediate turnaround and quick pace; however, the buy-and-hold strategy can be very stable, profitable, and fitting for many real estate investors’ business plans.

 Which strategy is better for you depends on your investment goals, how much bandwidth you can devote to your investments, and your appetite for risk.
 Let’s look at the advantages and potential downsides of each investment approach.

-House flipping: An overview
+House Flipping: An Overview

 We all know how house flipping works; you find a house that needs a refresh, then you buy, renovate, and quickly sell for a profit.
 It’s a great way to contribute to a community, and make a significant return—experience and expertise can tip those odds steeply in your favor.